IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 ### chaincode.deploy(func, args, [options], [username], [callback])
 Deploy the chaincode.
 Call GoLang function named 'func' and feed it 'args'.
-Usualy "args" is an array of strings.
+Usually "args" is an array of strings.
 The `username` parameter should be the desired secure context username that has already been registered against the selected peer.
 If left `null` the SDK will use a known username for the selected peer. (this is only relevant in a permissioned network) Options are